-toxic reactions when present in excess beyond their limits.
-Example: lead,
+- A foreign particle that brings about adverse or toxic reactions when present in excess beyond its limits.
+Examples: lead, heavy metals, arsenic, etc.

 - Capsules – The active part of the medicine is contained inside a plastic shell that dissolves slowly in the stomach.
 You can take some capsules apart and mix the contents with your child’s favorite food.
 Others need to be swallowed whole, so the medicine isn’t absorbed until the stomach acid breaks down the capsule shell.